 Any CU Boulder employee can send a file to any individual , on-campus or off-campus, with an email address.
 The service will not send files to email lists.

-Faculty, staff, and student employees of the University of Colorado at Boulder can initiate file transfers to anyone with an email address.
-If you fall into one of these categories but are unable to use the service, call the IT Service Center to get access.
-Email accounts pre-registered for the service are based on the CU Boulder white pages directory.
+Boulder Campus faculty, staff, and student employees can initiate file transfers to any email address.
+If you fall into one of these categories but are unable to use the service, contact the IT Service Center to get access.
+User accounts pre-registered for the service based on employment status at the Boulder campus.

-The CU Boulder Large File Transfer Service allows users to safely send files that are larger than the email attachment size limitation; usually around 50MBs.
+The Large File Transfer Service allows Boulder campus faculty, staff and student employees to safely send files that are larger than the email attachment size limitation; usually around 50MBs.
 Files are transferred over an encrypted channel.